forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Essentially the same as "378.
 Kth Smallest Element in a Sorted Matrix".

+**377. Combination Sum IV**: Permutation version of "518.
+Coin Change 2".

+Recursion with memoization is more intuitive.
+DP: Similar to the recursive solution and "518.
+Coin Change 2". let `dp[j]` be the answer when target sum is j, calculate `dp[1], dp[2], dp[3],...`, in each iteration we check all the numbers in `nums`.

 **378\.
 Kth Smallest Element in a Sorted Matrix**: Given a n x n matrix where each of the rows and columns are sorted in ascending order, find the kth smallest element in the matrix.

 Starting from `matrix[0][0]`, add `matrix[i + 1][j]` and `matrix[i][j + 1]` to a min priority queue because they are candidates for the next smallest element.